The Bronze Bow: Critical views

 At the time of the book's publication, Kirkus Reviews said: "The author succeeds admirably in re-entering the era and filling it with entirely human characters...
 Alive and colorful biblical fare in the well modulated manner of Elizabeth Speare."
-In a retrospective essay about the Newbery Medal-winning books from 1956 to 1965, librarian Carolyn Horovitz wrote of The Bronze Bow, Carry On, Mr. Bowditch, Rifles for Watie and The Witch of Blackbird Pond: "All have value, all are told skilfully.
+In a retrospective essay about the Newbery Medal-winning books from 1956 to 1965, librarian Carolyn Horovitz wrote of The Bronze Bow, Carry On, Mr. Bowditch, Rifles for Watie, and The Witch of Blackbird Pond: "All have value, all are told skilfully.
 If they lack the qualities of greatness, it is largely because their style has a commercial sameness."

-The book has been criticized by some Jewish and Christian groups and scholars for a "hostile" depiction of Judaism as practised at that time, an idealized version of Christianity, and for what some believe to be historical inaccuracies.
-Written by a Sunday School teacher, it arguably represents missionary literature and its use in classroom instruction remains controversial.
-For more details see:
+The book has been criticized by some Jewish and Christian groups and scholars for a "hostile" depiction of Judaism as practised at that time, an idealised version of Christianity, and for what some believe to be historical inaccuracies.